Course Outline

 • Introduction to Agentic AI and autonomous systems.

-• Securing agent communication and decision-making processes.
+• Strategies for securing agent communication and decision-making processes.

 Module 7: OWASP Threat Defense COMPASS Implementation (2 hours)